nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 install_ocssw --installed_tag
 ```

-Tags beginning with "V" are operational tags, while "T" tags are equivalent to a "beta" release for evaluation by advanced users.
+Tags beginning with "V" are operational tags, while "T" tags are equivalent to a "beta" release for testing by advanced users.
 This notebook uses OCSSW's new S3 authentication feature, which is still in testing.

 +++